chalatz/tours/pages/tours/driving/fullday-private-tours-east-west-coast.md

   - title: The Saint Paul's bay – Wild Nature Landscape
   - title: The Village and the Acropolis of Lindos - Top Landmark
   - title: Break for Delicious Lunch Experiences - right on the water’s edge
+  - title: Olive Oil and Wine Tasting Experience
   - title: A scenic drive from the East to the West Coast
   - title: The Valley of the Butterflies - Unique Nature Reserve
-  - title: The Traditional Winery – Free Wine Tasting
   - title: The Ancient Acropolis of Ialyssos – Amazing View of the West Coast
   - title: And through Ixia, back to Rhodes Town / Cruise Port /or to your place
   - title: 'Duration: 8:00 hours'